yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2021/index.md

 Morph later included [some more fixes](https://github.com/yuzu-emu/yuzu/pull/7395) for this pull request.

-Another issue affecting our lovely Pearl trainer (who would pick the male equivalent?) is an interesting corruption that can happen in battles and in reflections after some time or with certain attacks that cover the whole screen.
+Another issue affecting our lovely Dawn trainer (who would pick the male equivalent?) is an interesting corruption that can happen in battles and in reflections after some time or with certain attacks that cover the whole screen.
 One of the new features of yuzu’s TextureCache is support for full depth conversions, replacing the old “format deduction algorithm”, also known as guessing.